cisagov/flare-misp-service/README.md

     e.
 Modify property: stixtransclient.misp.url to have the IP for the MISP Server.

 #### 7)	Tweak the /opt/mtc/config/application.properties file to appropriate values for the Deployed Environment.
     a.
-Verify the logging property: logging.level.org.gd.ddcs.flare.misp = ERROR   (can be WARN, INFO, or DEBUG for additional information)
+Create a new P12 keystore using both your client certificate and private key

+          openssl pkcs12 -export -in client.crt -inkey client.key -name client -out clientkeystore.p12

     b.
+Modify SSL Keystore as follows

+          client.ssl.key-store=file:config/clientkeystore.p12

+    c.
+Ensure Two-way SSL is set to true

+          2way.ssl.auth=true

+    d.
 Verify the logging property: logging.level.org.springframework.web = ERROR  (can be WARN, INFO, or DEBUG for additional information)

 #### 8) Start the service
 See [Starting FLARE MISP Service](#starting)